CintiaG/RNA-Seq-And-Hybrids/02_reads_qual/README.md

 mkdir trimming
 ```

-As I said, it is likely that we have to make several trimming rounds, therefore, to keep things clean, make the appropiate directories.
+As I said, it is likely that we have to make several trimming rounds, therefore, to keep things clean, make the appropriate directories.

 ```bash
 cd trimming